-PHMD 6020L Physical Medicine II Lab (Didactic credits: 2; Lab credits: 2)
+PHMD 6020L Physical Medicine II Lab

 This is part one of a two-course sequence that covers the evaluation of normal and abnormal findings of the spine through static palpatory assessment of normal and positional deviations, assessment of joint mobility through motion palpation, grading of orthopedic muscular strength, joint range-of-motion, differential diagnosis of common and special disorders, and evaluation of common disease conditions and injury of the musculoskeletal patient.
 Emphasis is on regional orthopedic physical assessment and osseous manipulation (HVLA).
 Manipulative evaluation and treatment include the sacro-iliac, lumbo-sacral, lumbar, thoracic, ribs, cervical, and occipital spinal areas.
 Students demonstrate application of Naturopathic Manipulative